NetworkBlockDevice/nbd/doc/proto.md

 C: 32 bits, flags

-This completes the initial phase of negotiation; the client and server now both know they understand the first version of the new-style handshake, with no options.
+This completes the initial phase of negotiation; the client and server now both know they understand the first version of the newstyle handshake, with no options.
 What follows is a repeating group of options.
-Currently only one option can be set (the name of the export to be used), and it is not optional; but future protocol extensions may add other options that may or may not be optional.
-Once extra protocol options have been added, the order in which these options are set will not be significant.
+In non-fixed newstyle only one option can be set (`NBD_OPT_EXPORT_NAME`), and it is not optional.

+At this point, we move on to option haggling, during which point the client can send one or (in fixed newstyle) more options to the server.
 The generic format of setting an option is as follows:

 C: 64 bits, `0x49484156454F5054` (note same newstyle handshake's magic number)